wazuh/wazuh-documentation/source/user-manual/binaries/tools/util.sh.rst

 util.sh
 =======

-The util.sh shell script can add a file to be monitored by ossec-logcollector .
+The ``util.sh`` shell script can add a file to be monitored by ossec-logcollector.
-It can also add a full_command to check for changes to a website, or for changes to the name server of a domain.
+It can also add a ``full_command`` to check for changes to a website, or for changes to the name server of a domain.

 A `blogpost <http://dcid.me/blog/2011/10/3woo-alerting-on-dns-ip-address-changes/>`_ from Daniel Cid (for 3WoO) introduced this utility.